ansible/ansible-builder/docs/usage.rst

 .. note::

    This flag is compatible only with the ``podman`` runtime and will be ignored for any other runtime.
-Docker does not suport layer squashing; it is considered an experimental feature.
+Docker does not support layer squashing; it is considered an experimental feature.

 The ``create`` command